neoandrey/dev-join-acceleration-challenge/readme.md

 	Make sure the application is stable.

 ### Proposed Solution
 This solution is based on a container (neoandrey/join-accel-challenge) that was built from node:alpine to run any single one of the microservices depending on the environment variable passed to the container at run time.
-In this container, node:alpine loaded with curl, yarn, a copy of the join acceleration challenge repository  and a HEALTHCHECK feature written with node which helps to confirm the status of the nodes, an entrypoint script which determines the  type of application that is run (i.e. accel-div, accel-calc,accel-diff ; where accel-div = accel-a).
+In this container, node:alpine loaded with curl, yarn, a copy of the join acceleration challenge repository  and a HEALTHCHECK feature written with node which helps to confirm the status of the nodes, an entrypoint script which determines the  type of application that is run and monitors the containers to make sure they are healthy. (i.e. accel-div, accel-calc,accel-diff ; where accel-div = accel-a).

-_Dockerfile
+#### Dockerfile
 ```
 FROM node:alpine